Data Sources¶

 Description: Global land cover classification gridded maps from 1992 to present derived from satellite observations.
 The dataset describes the land surface into 22 classes including various vegetation types, water bodies, built-up areas, and bare land.

-Workflow retrieval: Automatic via the download_land_cover and extract_land_cover_class Snakemake rules.
-The full dataset (~2.2GB) contains multiple variables (lccs_class, processed_flag, current_pixel_state, observation_count, change_count), but only the land cover classification (lccs_class) is needed for the model.
-The extraction rule automatically extracts just this variable to data/downloads/land_cover_lccs_class.nc (~440MB) and the full download is automatically deleted to save disk space
+Retrieval: Automatic via the download_land_cover and extract_land_cover_class Snakemake rules.
+The full dataset (~2.2GB) contains multiple variables but only the land cover classification (lccs_class) is needed.
+The extraction rule outputs data/downloads/land_cover_lccs_class.nc (~440MB) and deletes the full download.

 Manual setup required: